Compact yet powerful. 80-cycle engine handles logs approx. 19 inches in length. Easy start; splits quickly and effectively. Lifetime tech support.

 If you already buy logs, make sure you get a log splitter to suit.
 It's not always easy finding an alternative supplier, whereas log splitters come in a wide range of sizes.

-The five log splitters in our matrix are those we recommend after assessing dozens of competitors.
+The five log splitters in our product list are those we recommend after assessing dozens of competitors.
 Each offers a range of features to suit different owners.
 If you'd like an in-depth look at the options available, and the various elements that determine the best log splitter for your needs, please read the report that follows.

 All the log splitters covered by our research use the same principle: a hydraulic ram forces the log against a metal wedge.
 The wedge doesn't actually cut the wood — it's not really sharp at all — but the force applied by the hydraulics splits the log very effectively.